Create peaceful, productive practice sessions with your child

 Here’s What the Course Covers:

-- Learn to create a musical environment at home to foster interest in improving their skills.
+- Create a musical environment at home to foster learning and improvement

-Ask questions and get feedback from Christine in our private Facebook group.
+Christine is there for you to answer questions and give feedback in our private Facebook group.

 - Click the "Sign Me Up" Button